Fourth of July Safety Tips

 - Be a patient driver.
 Watch out for other children as they walk to and from fireworks as you move your car.

 - Children want to keep up with all the excitement and fun.
-Help them in and out of cars, making sure they do not catch fingers in the car door or fall down.
+Help your children in and out of cars, making sure they do not catch fingers in the car door or fall down.

 - When walking in crowds, make sure children hold hands and everyone is accounted for and staying together.
 Do not let them run ahead in the street, even if it is full of pedestrians.
 It is still a street, leading to other streets, and cars may be driving on it.